 That I made it to Yreka by Saturday night surprised me, too.
 I left home around 10:30 a.m. but it took me three hours and four tries to make it from Fairfax to the next town over.
 I kept turning around and going back home.

 - I became convinced I hadn’t properly shut the door to the storage freezer in the basement.
 (I had.)

-- I forgot to pick up the bag of Meyer lemons I was supposed to get from a neighbor to bring to a former neighbor who has moved to Oregon.
+- I forgot to pick up the bag of Meyer lemons I was supposed to get from one neighbor to bring to another (former) neighbor who has moved to Oregon.

 - The plumber called with last minute instructions and I had to go back and change the note I left for the nice folks who are renting our house while we’re away.

 I know all this contradicts the stuff I said about what a good planner I am, but I blame my confusion on losing our hot water heater the day before leaving.
 One unexpected drip turned into a day-long festival of decisions and details, plus shutting off the water and gas to the house for eight hours.
 A lot of you already heard this story, so I won’t belabor it except to say how lucky we are that this happened when it did and we didn’t leave a potential mess for the renters.

 I had a feeling I would finally relax when I drove through the pass and into the enormous valley between Mt.
 Shasta and Yreka, which is one of my favorite places in all the world.
 A great expanse opens up in that instant — a broad view of scrubland, pasture, and river with more and yet more mountains in the distance.